-I’m a full-time reporter with Research Fortnight, covering mostly UK science and research policy.
-I’m fascinated by the interplay between science and public policy, plus public involvement in making decisions about science, and would like to work more on these.
+Until August 2015 I was the senior reporter with Research Fortnight, covering mostly UK science and research policy.
+I’m fascinated by the interplay between science and public policy, plus public involvement in making decisions about science.
 See below the logos for more details about the work I’ve done.

 I graduated from City University in 2012 with an MA (distinction) in science journalism and was awarded the Banks Prize for the top MA mark in City’s journalism school.
+The science funding blog I co-wrote in 2011-12 came runner-up in the BBC’s College of Journalism Student Innovation Award.
+And in 2013, I won the Richard Gregory award for best newcomer at the Association of British Science Writers awards.
 You can also read my registry of interests.

 From September 2009 to September 2011, I worked on staff at the IP Media Group, which publishes World Trademark Review and IAM Magazine, dynamic publications covering the business of intellectual property for managers of major global brands.